 Falling in love with Siargao

 Before anything else, let me just say that we fell madly in love with Siargao!
 It happened to be the 22nd International Surfing Cup when we went, and though it may be an island renowned for its world-class surfing spots, the truth is there’s plenty of other things to do as a non-surfer (although I would have liked to have taken my first surfing lesson there but alas, our time was limited).
-Siargao exudes a vibe that I’ve never experienced anywhere else… perhaps because it’s a surftown and the people are consequently more laid-back; or maybe it’s because you won’t find a Jollibee or McDonald’s anywhere — and instead you’ll discover “indie” cafés, terrific restaurants, and a global village where foreigners seem to outnumber the locals (look who came and never wanted to leave!).
-I sincerely hope that mainstream tourism in the future won’t kill the soul of Siargao.
+Siargao exudes a vibe I’ve never experienced anywhere else, perhaps because it’s a surftown and the people are consequently more laid-back?
+Or maybe it’s because it’s not as overrun with fast food chains but with indie cafés, family-run shops, and a global village of people from around the world who came and stayed for the long run.
+Whatever it is, I sincerely hope that mainstream tourism in the future won’t kill the soul of Siargao.

 Music: “Surfing in the Sun” by Soul Catalyst